 Common signs and symptoms of limb disorders include:

 - Difficulty using limbs properly in actions like throwing, walking and running

 - Noticeable deformity or significant difference in the length of one limb versus the other

 - Pain in affected limb or nearby joint

 Limb disorders are diagnosed with a physical examination and a review of your child’s medical history.
 We will also order an imaging scan to help with the diagnosis.

 Diagnostic tools include:

 - X-ray: Uses invisible electromagnetic energy beams to take detailed images of the bones in both limbs (affected and non-affected) to make a comparison

 - CT (computed tomography) scan: Uses X-rays to make detailed images of the affected and non-affected limb for comparison

-- Physical exam: Looks at your baby’s limbs and measures limb-lengths to test for discrepancy
+- Physical exam: Looks at your child’s limbs and measures limb-lengths to test for discrepancy